 Psoriasis is a chronic inflammatory skin disease in which there are clearly defined, red, scaly plaques (thickened skin).
 There are various subtypes of psoriasis.

-Psoriasis may be localised to the palms and soles or part of generalised plaque psoriasis.
+Psoriasis may be localised to the palms and soles or part of generalised chronic plaque psoriasis.
 Two common patterns are observed:

 Palmoplantar pustulosis and the rare acrodermatitis continua of Hallopeau (acral pustulosis), in which yellow-brown pustules occur, are no longer classified as psoriasis.
 However, the conditions are associated.
-About 10–25% of people with palmoplantar pustulosis also have plaque psoriasis.
+About 10–25% of people with palmoplantar pustulosis also have chronic plaque psoriasis.

 Palms and soles affected by psoriasis tend to be partially or completely red, dry and thickened, often with deep painful cracks (fissures).
 The skin changes tend to have a sharp border and are often symmetrical, ie similar distribution on both palms and/or both soles.
 At times, palmar psoriasis can be quite hard to differentiate from hand dermatitis and other forms of acquired keratoderma.
 Plantar psoriasis may sometimes be similar in appearance to tinea pedis.
 There may be signs of psoriasis elsewhere.

 Palmoplantar psoriasis tends to be a chronic condition, ie, it is very persistent.

-Compared to plaque psoriasis on other sites, palmoplantar psoriasis is more commonly associated with:
+Compared to chronic plaque psoriasis on other sites, palmoplantar psoriasis is more commonly associated with:

-Palmoplantar psoriasis is diagnosed by its clinical appearance, supported by finding plaque psoriasis in other sites.
+Palmoplantar psoriasis is diagnosed by its clinical appearance, supported by finding chronic plaque psoriasis in other sites.
 Mycology of skin scrapings may be performed to exclude fungal infection.
 Skin biopsy is rarely needed.

 Improvement in general health can lead to improvement in palmoplantar psoriasis.